junhua/bgm-han/README.md

 This script will:

-- Load the dummy dataset
+- Load the dummy dataset.
 - Perform BPE tokenization and embedding (or BERT tokenization and embedding, if chosen).
 - Train the BGM-HAN model.
 - Evaluate the model and print results.